cBournhonesque/lightyear/examples/projectiles/README.md

 - Run client with id 1: `cargo run -- client -c 1`

 [//]: # (- Run the client and server in two separate bevy Apps: `cargo run` or `cargo run separate`)
-- Run the server without a gui, but with the built-in fake bot client: `cargo run --no-default-features --features=server,client,udp,netcode -- server`
+- Run the server without a gui, but with the built-in fake bot client: `cargo run --no-default-features --features=server,client,webtransport,netcode -- server`
 - Run the client and server in "HostClient" mode, where the client also acts as server (both are in the same App) : `cargo run -- host-client -c 0`

 You can control the behaviour of the example by changing the list of features.
 By default, all features are enabled (client, server, gui).
-For example you can run the server in headless mode without the fake bot by running `cargo run --no-default-features --features=server,udp,netcode`.
+For example you can run the server in headless mode without the fake bot by running `cargo run --no-default-features --features=server,webtransport,netcode`.
 When building all examples through `just`, `just build_examples features=server` builds the projectiles server with the extra `client` feature so the built-in fake bot is available.

 ### Testing in wasm with webtransport